leafo/lapis/docs/models.md

 ### `include_in(model_instances, column_name, opts={})`

 Finds instances of the current model and loads them into an array containing instances of another model.
-This is used to preload relations in a single query.
+This is used to preload associations in a single query.
 Returns the `model_instances` array table.
-Read more in [Preloading Associations](#preloading-associations)

 This is a lower level interface to preloading models.
 In general we recommend [using releations](#describing-relationships) if possible.

-`include_in` supports the following options, including `as` and `flip` from above:
+`include_in` supports the following options:

 * `as` -- set the name of the property to store the associated model as
 * `flip` -- set to `true` if the named column is located on the included model